mitternacht/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Filling in all of the NAs with the average value of steps of each interval:
+STRATEGY for inputing missing data - filling in all of the NAs with the average value of steps of each interval:

 ```r
 data_filled <- data_full